gehuybre/dashboard_01/SETUP_SUMMARY.md

 2. **Template Safety**: Updated `templates/main.html` to safely handle cases where `page` or `page.meta` might be `None`
 3. **Metadata Function**: Modified `macros/metadata.py` to work with the MkDocs macro environment

-## Verification

-The setup has been tested and verified:
-- ✅ Virtual environment created successfully
-- ✅ All packages installed with correct versions
-- ✅ MkDocs builds without errors
-- ✅ Development server runs successfully
-- ✅ Site is accessible at http://127.0.0.1:8000/your-repo/